Saturday, September 7, 2013

 You know those days when you have a good savasana?
 For me it's that sweet bliss that sometimes makes my head tingle and my whole body feel warm and free.
 Yoga Nidra or yogic sleep is a practice that takes me to that place regardless of how I began.

-Yoga Nidra is a meditation technique that, like other meditative practices, will guide you deep within to an inner radiance and deeper awareness independent of anything else.
-Freeing you from anxiety, stress, fear and other feelings we label as icky.
+Yoga Nidra is a meditation technique that, like other meditative practices, will guide you to a deeper awareness independent of anything else.
+Freeing you from anxiety, stress, fear and other feelings we may label as icky, so that you may tap into your inner radiance.

-In the yoga tradition, Yoga Nidra is a state of consciousness beyond meditation that is entered through exploration of the senses.
-In the practice, it is not uncommon to fall asleep at different intervals.
-Typically, this practice will contain five elements to help you arrive at this deep state of consciousness:
+In the yogic tradition, Yoga Nidra is a state of consciousness beyond meditation that is entered through the exploration of the senses.
+It contains five elements to help you arrive at this deep state of consciousness:

 • Breath awareness: By focusing on the breath we are able to reduce the effects of stress and calm the nervous system.
 This calmness creates a clear mind and inner balance.